fluentscheduler/FluentScheduler/README.md

 # FluentScheduler

-**Important note**: This fork is just a fix which counters the fact, that we do not have infinitely fast cpus (yet)
+**Important note**: This branch refers to the upcoming version of the library, that's still unstable.
+For the current version please head to the [master branch].

 Automated job scheduler with fluent interface for the .NET platform.